ClauText/ClauToCpp/README.md

 # ClauToCpp
     ClauText To Cpp
 # ToDo
-    Support Linux
+    Support Linux ( add makefile )
-    Support ClauText all? function, and anything?
+    Support ClauText 1.1.0 all? function, and anything?